-SDK React Native - Fetch
+React Native SDK - Fetch

-1. Installation
+Installation

-Use the package manager npm to install react-native-datadome in your react native project repository.
+Use the npm package manager to install react-native-datadome in your React Native project repository.

 To install all dependencies, run:

-npm install --save @datadome/react-native-datadome @react-native-async-storage/async-storage react-native-webview
+npm install --save @datadome/react-native-datadome react-native-webview

 iOS